HeapsIO/heaps-doc/DomKit.md

 ```jsx
 <node id="identifier"/>
 ```
 Creates a field on the current class and set it to the component value upon initialization.
-By default the field is private.
+By default, the field is private.

 ```jsx
 <node public id="identifier"/>